Australian DJs break silence over UK royal prank tragedy

 Greig told Australian television her first thought when told of Saldanha’s death was for her family.

-“Unfortunately I remember that moment very well, because I haven’t stopped thinking about it since it happened,” she said, amid tears, her voice quavering with emotion.
-“I remember my first question was ‘was she a mother?'”
+“Unfortunately I remember that moment very well, because I haven’t stopped thinking about it since it happened,” she said, amid tears and her voice quavering with emotion.
+“I remember my first question was ‘was she a mother?'.”

 “I’ve wanted to just reach out to them and just give them a big hug and say sorry.
 I hope they’re okay, I really do.
-I hope they get through this,” said Greig when asked about Saldanha’s two children, left with their father Ben Barboza.
+I hope they get through this,” said a black-clad Greig when asked about mother of two Saldanha’s children, left grieving their mother’s death with their father Ben Barboza.

 Saldanha, 46, was found dead in staff accommodation near London’s King Edward VII hospital on Friday after putting the hoax call through to a colleague who unwittingly disclosed details of Kate’s morning sickness to 2DayFM’s presenters.